 Are there substance free halls that prohibit alcohol, tobacco, etc.?

-All first year residence halls are substance free.
+The entire First Year Complex is substance free.
+Students are not permitted to consume or possess alcohol in the First Year Complex.
 In accordance with state and federal law, you are not permitted to drink alcohol until you reach the age of 21.
-Smoking is not permitted in any residence halls.
+Controlled substance, tobacco and e-cigarette/vape use is not permitted in any residence halls.

 Whom do I call if I have a question after the Office of Community Living is closed for the day?